Yelp gets them interested.

 If most of your traffic comes from Yelp searches and you want to stay visible where people are actively browsing.

-• You don’t have a clear system for handling bookings or waitlists yet
+• You don’t have a digital system for handling bookings or waitlists yet

 Yelp can act as a starting point for getting discovered, especially if your current setup is mostly phone calls or walk-ins.